johnmidgley/opencola/install/README.txt

 - Pin the extension to the toolbar
 - IF YOU'RE NOT RUNNING ON LOCALHOST - edit chrome/popup.js and replace localhost:7595 with yourhost:5795

+# You should now be ready to run.
+On Unix, just run
+start

+# If you're on Windows,
+server/bin/opencola-server.bat

+# To kill the docker network (on unix)
+stop